Revealed: The Cat Fleas Life-Cycle

-When this happens, hundreds or in very rare cases, thousands of fleas emerge within moments of each other.
+When this happens, hundreds, or in sporadic cases, thousands of fleas emerge within moments of each other.

-The fleas at this stage of the life-cycle will be hungry.
-They sart crawling vertically up the inside of trousers etc, where they feed covertly before dropping off.
+At this stage of the life cycle, the fleas will be hungry—they start crawling vertically up the inside of trousers, where they feed covertly before dropping off.